open-life-science/open-life-science.github.io/README.md

    - pyyaml
    - pandas

-4. Run the script which extract project information from a CSV file and add them in project file
+4. Run the script which extracts project information from a CSV file and add them in project file:

    ```
    $ python bin/prepare_website_data.py addprojects \